eddiesosera/skate-360/README.md

   }
 ```

-> To get a single skate board
+> To get a single skateboard

 <br>